madebykind/madebykind-v3/content/tools/project-discovery-planner.md

 ---

 {{< data-capture
-  heading="Download the Digital Discovery Planner" description="Let us know your email address and we’ll send you the planner along with some tips for how to use it." url="" src="images/driving-change.png" purposes="sending the Digital Discovery Planner and advice on how to use it" tag="3959875" bg_class="pb-12"
+  heading="Download the Project Discovery Planner" description="Let us know your email address and we’ll send you the planner along with some tips for how to use it." url="" src="images/driving-change.png" purposes="sending the Project Discovery Planner and advice on how to use it" tag="3959875" bg_class="pb-12"
   >}}